 The Company has dedicated, and will continue to dedicate, resources to research and development to maintain its position as a leading technology developer in the automotive interior industry.
 Research and development costs incurred in connection with the development of new products and manufacturing methods, to the extent not recoverable from the customer, are charged to selling, general and administrative expenses as incurred.
 Such costs amounted to approximately \$70.0 million, \$53.3 million and \$21.9 million for the years ended December 31, 1996, 1995 and 1994, respectively.
-Engineering expenses related to current production are charged to cost of sales as incurred and amounted to \$21.4 million, \$14.1 million and \$8.9 million for the years ended December 31, 1996, 1995 and 1994, respectively.
+Engineering expenses related to \$21.4 million, \$14.1 million and \$8.9 million for the years ended December 31, 1996, 1995 and 1994, respectively.